pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Legend:
 - Extended limits supported: -125%..+125% can be used and will be transmitted.
 Otherwise the default is -100%..+100% only.
 - Autobind protocol: you do not need to press the bind button at power up to bind, this is done automatically.
+The AETR mentionned here for all protocols depends on the compilation option.

 ***
 #A7105 RF Module